 - Specific comments referring to line numbers, tables, or figures.
 Reviewers need not comment on formatting issues that do not obscure the meaning of the paper, as these will be addressed by editors.

 Reviewers should also:

-- Observe that the author(s) have followed the instruction for authors, editorial policies and publication ethics.
+- Observe that the author(s) have followed the instructions for authors, editorial policies, and publication ethics; and

-- Observe that the appropriate journal’s reporting guidelines is followed
+- Observe that the appropriate journal’s reporting guidelines are followed.

-The report should be accurate, objective, constructive and unambiguous.
-Comments should be backed by facts and constructive arguments with regards to the content of the manuscript.
-Reviewers should avoid using “hostile, derogatory and accusatory comments” PIE.
+The report should be accurate, objective, constructive, and unambiguous.
+Comments should be backed by facts and constructive arguments with regard to the content of the manuscript.
+Reviewers should avoid using “hostile, derogatory, and accusatory comments”.